|Monroe Academy's Mac Champion|

 Aug.
-26, 1346 – During the Hundred Years' War, the military supremacy of the English longbow over the French combination of crossbow and armoured knights was established at the Battle of Crécy.
+26, 1346 – During the Hundred Years' War, the military supremacy of the English longbow over the French combination of crossbow and armored knights was established at the Battle of Crécy.

 Aug.
 26, 1768 – Captain James Cook set sail from England on board the HMS Endeavour.

 Aug.
 26, 1776 - Falsely confident that the British would not attack New York’s Manhattan Island, General George Washington poured additional reinforcements into the lines around Brooklyn Heights, then considered part of rural Long Island.
-Washington also ordered the dispersal of certain documents among the Hessians, about which he wrote “The papers designed for the foreign (Hessian) Troops, have been put into several Channels, in order that they may be conveyed to them, and from the Information I had yesterday, I have reason to believe many have fallen into their Hands.”
-The “papers” induced Hessian troops to desert the British army.
+Washington also ordered the dispersal of certain documents among the Hessians, inducing them to desert the British army.

 Aug.
 26, 1778 – The first recorded ascent of Triglav, the highest mountain in Slovenia, took place.